 The maximum period of the job search

-Earnings-related daily allowance and/or basic daily allowance can be paid for a maximum of three months, unless the benefit’s maximum payment period of 500 days is fulfilled before that.
+Earnings-related daily allowance and/or basic daily allowance can be paid for a maximum of three months, unless the benefit’s maximum payment period is fulfilled before that.
 The three month maximum payment period cannot be prolonged.
 The period of job seeking can include multiple shorter periods for example between periods of employment.
 The maximum duration of these periods of job searching can be altogether three months.
 Thus, you can leave searching for a job again without the four week job seeking precondition, if your last job seeking period has lasted less than three months.
 For each new job seeking period, we give you a new PD U2 document.
 At the beginning of each new job seeking period, you have seven days to register as a job-seeker in the country of job searching.

 Changing the country of job search